 Dr. von Tiehl generally doesn’t believe in getting rid of the family pet as an initial step.
-Lady and the Tramp™ can usually stay; they just usually have to stop sleeping in the same room with the patient. top
+The family pets can usually stay; they just usually have to stop sleeping in the same room with the patient. top

 What kinds of tests are performed, and do they hurt?

 The most common tests done in our office are the allergy “scratch” tests.
 These tests are itchy for about 15 minutes, and then it’s all over.
 We have a soothing anti-inflammation cream we can apply afterwards (you just have to ask).
 We generally don’t even use needles to do these tests anymore, although there are exceptions in rare cases.
 Of course, we could always order a blood test that involves a needle to get similar information, but who likes needles?

 In addition, we also perform breathing tests and patch tests (among others) that really don’t hurt whatsoever. top